ELITE FITNESS

 A 2005 study in the International Journal of Sports Medicine found that women who walked backwards dropped 2.4% body fat and improved their VO2 Max (a measure of cardiovascular fitness) by 5.2%.

-How to Start Walking Backwards
+How to Start Walking Backwards Safely

 There are three main options for getting started:

-Option #1: Backwards walk in short bursts
+Option #1: Short bursts

 Find a open space in your house or flat spot in your backward and do it for 10-20 feet, turn around and come back.

-Option #2: Alternate backwards walking
+Option #2: Alternate directions

-Option #3: Walk backwards on a treadmill
+Option #3: Walk backwards on the treadmill

 You might get some looks.